leriksen137/eyelevel/README.md

 # eyelevel
-This repository contains code for our eyelevel game submission "pictorana"
+This repository contains code for our eyelevel game submission "pictorana".

+Run 'eyelevel/pictonara/main.py' to generate new images.